A smaller text A normal text A larger text

 Post-Election Audit Deadlines

-The Campaign Finance Act sets the following deadlines for the CFB to complete a campaign’s draft audit report and final audit report.
+The Campaign Finance Act sets the following deadlines for the CFB to complete a campaign’s draft audit report and final audit report for campaigns that have submitted a final disclosure statement.
 The deadline is calculated from submission of the final disclosure statement.

 Office Sought Deadline for DAR Campaign Attended Post-Election Audit Training?
 Deadline to Complete Audit Process *